skip to content

 So what’s new (and what's not changed)?

-The new legislation strengthens the legal duties on universities in relation to free speech and academic freedom.
+The legislation strengthens the legal duties on universities in relation to free speech and academic freedom.
 It also introduces new mechanisms for promoting, scrutinising and enforcing compliance with those requirements.

 The Act does not materially change the University’s pre-existing position that it wholeheartedly supports freedom of speech within the law and academic freedom, while recognising that various laws create situations where freedom of speech must or may be circumscribed.